seonman/HarmanDeveloperDocs/docs/Android/getting-started.rst

 Add the libHKWirelessHD.jar package and libHKWirelessHD.so library in your libs folder.

 In Android Studio
-Add the HKWirelessHD,jar to libs folder and add the libHKWirelessHD.so to jniLibs/armeabi folder.
-Then add the jar package as library.File->Project Structor->Modules->Dependencies, push +，then File dependency，select HKWirelessHD.jar.
+Add the HKWirelessHD.jar to libs folder and add the libHKWirelessHD.so to jniLibs/armeabi folder.

-As following:
+File->Project Structor->Modules->Dependencies, push +，then File dependency，select HKWirelessHD.jar.

+Then add the jar package as library.

+The directory hierarchy as following:

 .. figure:: img/1.png

 In Eclipse: Add the HKWirelessHD.jar to libs folder and add the libHKWirelessHD.so to libs/armeabi folder.

-Then add the jar package as external JARs.project property->Java Build Path->Libraries select “Add External JARs”，choose the HKWirelessHD.jar.
+Project property->Java Build Path->Libraries select “Add External JARs”，choose the HKWirelessHD.jar.

-As following
+Then add the jar package as external JARs.

+The directory hierarchy as following:

 .. figure:: img/2.png